Digestive Health Treatment

 Tobacco smoking, not eating properly, blood group, spices and other factors that were suspected to cause ulcers until late in the 20th century, are actually of relatively minor importance in the development of peptic ulcers.

 A major causative factor (60% of gastric and up to 90% of duodenal ulcers) is chronic inflammation due to Helicobacter pylori bacteria that infects the gut.
-This bactreria causes chronic active gastritis, that usually decrease in gastrin production by the stomach, resulting in hypo- or achlorhydrea.
-But, it can occassionaly increase gastrin stimulates the production of gastric acid (HCL), that can contribute to the erosion of the intestinal lining, and therefore ulcer formation.
+This bacteria causes chronic active gastritis, that usually decrease in gastrin production by the stomach, resulting in hypo- or achlorhydria.
+But it can occasionally increase gastrin stimulates the production of gastric acid (HCL), that can contribute to the erosion of the intestinal lining, and therefore ulcer formation.
 Studies have shown eating cabbage or cabbage juice can increase the mucosa lining in the stomach.

 Another major cause is the common use of NSAIDs (drugs used for pain and inflammation).
 The incidence of duodenal ulcers has dropped significantly during the last 30 years, while the incidence of gastric ulcers has shown a small increase, mainly caused by the widespread use of NSAIDs.